 The following settings help avoid port shutdowns on redundant network paths: ☐ Disable the Loop Protection function on redundant ports. or ☐ Enable the passive mode on redundant ports.
-The Loop Protection function and the Spanning Tree function have an effect on each other.
+The Lean Protection function and the Spanning Tree function have an effect on each other.
+The The Loop Protection function and the Spanning Tree function have an effect on each other.
 The following steps help avoid unexpected behavior of the device: ☐ Disable the Spanning Tree function on the port on which you want to enable the Loop Protection function.
 See the Switching > L2-Redundancy > Spanning Tree > Port dialog, STP active column. ☐ Disable the Spanning Tree function on the connected port of each connected device.
 See the Switching > L2-Redundancy > Spanning Tree dialog.